National Council for State Authorization Reciprocity Agreements (NC-SARA)

 NoSouth Dakota

-Master of Science in Nutrition Licensure
+Master of Science in Nutrition Clinical Concentration Licensure

-Graduates of the Master of Science in Nutrition (MScN) are eligible to apply for certified nutrition licensure in the State of Oregon.
-MScN graduates are eligible to take the exam administered by the Board for Certification of Nutrition Specialists (BCNS), which most states use as a basis for licensure and sets the standard for advanced personalized nutrition practitioners via the Certified Nutrition Specialist (CNS) credential.
+Master of Science clinical concentration graduates are eligible to take the exam administered by the Board for Certification of Nutrition Specialists (BCNS), which most states use as a basis for licensure and set the standards for advanced personalized nutrition practitioners via the Certified Nutrition Specialist (CNS) credential.
+The MScN culinary concentration program is not eligible for licensure.

 For additional information, contact: